 Invest in a quality drum rug if you plan on performing your drum kit setup on a hard floor so that the drums stay firmly in your desired position and additionally so you do not damage the floor.

 Position the Bass Drum

-Set up the bass drum in your desired position by using the two bass drum spurs that are attached on either side of the drum.
+Beginning the drum kit setup, place the bass drum in your desired position by using the two bass drum spurs that are attached on either side of the drum.
 Bass drum spurs will typically be operated with a simple gear-tilter mechanism.